Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: CMA-ES, NES, EDAs and PBIL from the IGO Framework

-The update has the advantage over \eqref{eq:cmacov} that even negative weights always lead to feasible values.
-By default, $\etam\not=\etac$ in xNES in the same circumstances as in CMA-ES (most parameter settings are borrowed from CMA-ES), but contrary to CMA-ES the past evolution path is not taken into account \cite{Glasmachers2010}.
+Compared to \eqref{eq:cmacov}, the update has the advantage that also negative weights, $\wi<0$, always lead to a feasible covariance matrix.
+By default, xNES sets $\etam\not=\etac$ in the same circumstances as in CMA-ES, but contrary to CMA-ES the past evolution path is not taken into account \citep{Glasmachers2010}.

-When $\etac=\etam$, xNES is consistent with the IGO flow \eqref{eq:IGOflow}, and implements a slightly generalized IGO algorithm \eqref{eq:IGOupdate} using a $\theta$-dependent parametrization.
+When $\etac=\etam$, xNES is consistent with the IGO flow \eqref{eq:IGOflow}, and implements an IGO algorithm \eqref{eq:IGOupdate} slightly generalized in that it uses a $\theta^t$-dependent parametrization, which represents the current covariance matrix by $0$.
+Namely, we have:

+\begin{prop}[exponential IGO update of Gaussians] Let $(m^t,C^t)$ be the current mean and covariance matrix.
+Let $C^t=AA^\T$.
+Let $\theta$ be the time-dependent parametrization of the space of Gaussian distributions, which parametrizes the Gaussian distribution $(m,C)$ by

+where $\ln$ is the logarithm of positive matrices.
+(Note that the current value $C^t$ of $C$ is represented as $R=0$.)

+Then the IGO update~\eqref{eq:IGOupdate} in the parametrization $\theta$ is as follows: the mean $m$ is updated as in CMA-ES~\eqref{eq:cmamean}, and the parameter $R$ is updated as